ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 As every good chef knows, any food dropped on the floorr is fine provided it's picked up quickly!
 This is generally known as the 'fivve second rule' throughout the Old World.
-Consequently, there is an additional +1 modifierr applied to any attempt made to pick up the Stacked Lunch Ball.
+Consequently, there is an additional +1 modifier applied to any attempt made to pick up the Stacked Lunch Ball.

 Additionally, when any player on the kicking team performs a Block